 We then went to South Africa for 3 months and I used Airalo again.
 It was just as easy to install and activate the eSIM, but the network reception was really hit and miss.
 I chalked that up to South Africa’s infrastructure and made do with what I had.

-After my third top-up, it worked for like 24 hours before it started getting wonky.
+It worked perfectly for 30 days.
+After another 30-day top-up, it worked for like 24 hours before it started getting wonky.
 I didn’t just have a weak network or a brief drop in signal, I had 0 bars.
 OR it would show I had 5G and full bars, but nothing would load.
 I hadn’t done anything to my settings so it didn’t make sense.

 Airalo customer service